 Orient yourself within the two-year cycle of Oakland's budget process.

 The Mayor's Office released the proposed policy budget for the upcoming 2-year budget cycle on May 7, 2021.
-Follow the link to dive in.
+An independent analysis of the proposed budget by Harvey M. Rose Associates was comissioned by the City Council and presented a few weeks later.